marlonfrank30/BIGIP-ContainerIngressServices/ClusterIP/readme.md

 ```
 tmsh save sys config
 ```
 Before deploying CIS in ClusterIP mode, you need to configure BIG-IP as a node in the Kubernetes cluster.
 To do so you will need to modify f5-node.yaml with the MAC address auto-created from the previous steps.
-From the jumpbox terminal, run the following command at bigip1.
+Run the following command at bigip1.
 Copy the displayed MAC Address.
 ```
 tmsh show net tunnels tunnel k8s-tunnel all-properties
 ```